Geosmin and Methyl-Isoborneol (MIB)

 Geosmin and MIB

 Geosmin and Methyl-Isoborneol (MIB) are naturally occurring compounds that have a earthy/musty taste and odor.
 Geosmin and MIB do not pose a public health risk, but their presence can cause concern about the quality of drinking water.
-Utilities around the country may receive high numbers of customer complaints whenever a geosmin or MIB outbreak occurs in their water supply.
+Utilities around the country may receive high numbers of customer complaints whenever levels of geosmin or MIB increase in their water supply.
 Geosmin and MIB are some of the most difficult compounds to remove during water treatment.

 The Cobb County-Marietta Water Authority (CCMWA) routinely monitors for geosmin and MIB in the drinking water supply.
 Additionally, CCMWA conducts monthly testing at seven sample sites on Lake Allatoona upstream of the intake for the treatment plant.
 Proactive sampling allows the Authority to be aware and provide additional treatment steps when we notice an increase in geosmin and MIB levels.
 Beginning in late spring and through late fall, during the time of year that the compounds are typically at higher levels, CCMWA tests for geosmin and MIB on a weekly basis.